Nickolaz47/TaskListJS/README.md

 # Task List

-> This repository contains a simple Task List builded with JavaScript and Bootstrap that storages the content on your web browser.
+> This repository contains a simple Task List built with JavaScript and Bootstrap that storages the content on your web browser.